Let us PAY to PLUG-in!:

 This is a NO COST - SELF HELP project! . . . . . . . .

-Workplace Charging Challenge
+See the DOE's Workplace Charging Challenge

 Notice the DOE Does Allow EV Charging in their facilities.
 See details.

 See why the GAO prohibition on EV charging in the Capitol Area does not apply

 See NPR interview by Jessica Gould or hear it (2 mins).

 See EV speech at Driving Maryland Green 11 Oct 2012

 Download IEEE Paper on L1 Charging.
 Provides supporting justification for this concept.